Standing out from the crowd: some basic tips

 Customer referrals (when done right) help you create a buzz about your brand and stand out from the crowd.
 Referral marketing can also be done at some scale, if you employ the right tools and techniques.

 Example: At my company S2 design we spent our first 19 years trading without a website.
 We did some networking events but the overwhelming majority of our new clients came from referrals.
-The vast majority of our work generally came from repeat clients.
+The vast majority of our work came from repeat clients.
 Which tells me our brand positioning and values aligned correctly with our service delivery.
-Clients likes what we did for them, they came back for more – and they were happy to introduce us to their contacts who they felt we could help also.
+Clients liked what we did for them, they came back for more – and they were happy to also introduce us to their contacts whom they felt we might be able to help.

 Be Your Brand

-In our modern world anyone can start a business from anywhere.
+In our modern world, anyone can start a business from anywhere.
 Just source products, launch a website, and create social media accounts.
-Then maybe they will leverage the strategies you’ve found in this post (and other resourses online) to short-cut getting their first building blocks in place.
+Maybe they will leverage the strategies you’ve found in this post (and other resourses online) to short-cut getting their first building blocks in place.
 Anyone can do it … but statistically most will fail.

 In the UK, according to research by Fundsquire (the global start-up funding network):